 Overview

 Organisations thrive on the strength of their people.
-As a human resource professional, Human Resource Development (HRD) specialist, or people manager, you play an essential role.
-GCU's MSc Human Resource Management prepares you for the ethical, cultural, legal, operational and strategic aspects of human resource management and development - while giving you a global outlook and an understanding of responsible leadership.
-This way you'll be ready for success - and support the Common Good to make a positive impact.
+As a people or human resource professional, Human Resource Development (HRD) specialist, or manager you play an essential role.
+Glasgow Caledonian's MSc Human Resource Management prepares you for the contextual, ethical, cultural, legal, operational and strategic aspects of human resource management and development, while giving you a global outlook and an understanding of responsible leadership for the Common Good.

-This course is one of only a few in the UK to be accredited by the Chartered Institute of Personnel and Development (CIPD) and aligned to the US Society for Human Resource Management (SHRM) standards, ensuring the international relevance of your learning.
+This course is one of only a few in the UK to be accredited by the Chartered Institute of Personnel and Development (it is a CIPD Level 7 qualification) with mutual recognition by the Australian HR Institute, and also to be academically aligned to the US-based Society for Human Resource Management (SHRM) standards, ensuring the international relevance of your learning.
+Since the professional qualification you'll earn is respected across the world, you'll be a competitive candidate for jobs in many locations.
 It's available on a part-time and full-time basis, offering flexibility whether you are a career-focused professional or a recent graduate.

-The curriculum brings together critical analysis of leading theories and trends in human resources with relevant industry practice from the real world.
-You'll develop skills that will be practical and valuable in a range of contemporary specialist and generalist HRM/People Manager roles.
+The curriculum brings together critical analysis of internationally-recognised leading theories, professional standards and trends in human resources with relevant industry practice from the real world.
+You'll develop skills that will be practical and valuable in a range of contemporary specialist and generalist HRM/People Manager roles:

-• Develop your professional identity, behaviours and personal competencies as a manager, leader, HRM or HRD specialist to positively impact people and the organisations they work for
+• Develop your professional identity, behaviours and personal competencies as a manager, leader, HRM or HRD specialist to positively impact people and the organisations you work for

-• Expand your expertise in niche and specialised topics in the people profession specifically aligned to CIPD and SHRM knowledge areas, including HRD, employment relations and talent management
+• Expand your expertise in nationally and globally relevant topics specifically aligned to CIPD and SHRM knowledge areas, including HRD, resourcing and talent management, change management and people/data analytics

 • Apply theory to practice through case studies and investigative projects.

-The MSc Human Resource Management course provides sessions on contemporary issues such as:
+The MSc Human Resource Management course is distinguished by specific sessions on contemporary issues such as:

 Full-time MSc HRM students will have an opportunity to apply for an optional Project Placement, allowing you to develop your career management competencies with formal and coordinated support provided by the programme team.
 When on placement, you'll work with an organisation to identify, diagnose and gain a deep understanding of an organisational HRM issue, developing consultancy skills for strategy, policy and practice improvement as part of your Master’s Research Project - an accomplishment that’s especially valuable to employers.

-Part-time students will also have the opportunity to add value to their own work or organisation through their Master’s Research Project.
+Part-time students will also have the opportunity to add value to their own workplace or organisation they are familiar with through their Master’s Research Project.

-Please note, from January 2024 MSc Human Resource Management will also be available as a two-year master's, MSc Human Resource Management with Professional Practice.
+Please note, the MSc Human Resource Management will also be available as a two-year master's, MSc Human Resource Management with Professional Practice.
 Both options are available below under study options.
 Find out more about studying a two-year master's here.

 Business and management studies research